rust-lang/book/nostarch/appendix.md

 features might only be available in later editions.
 You will need to switch editions if you want to take advantage of such features.

-For more details, the *Edition
+For more details, *The* *Edition Guide* at *https://doc.rust-lang.org/stable/edition-guide* is a complete book about editions that enumerates the differences between editions and explains how to automatically upgrade your code to a new edition via `cargo fix`.

-Guide* at *https://doc.rust-lang.org/stable/edition-guide/* is a complete book about editions that enumerates the differences between editions and explains how to automatically upgrade your code to a new edition via `cargo fix`.
+Unmatched: NoParagraphStyle